UniMM: A Unified Mixture Model Framework for Multi-Agent Simulation: Data Configuration

-Following Eq.~\ref{eq:closed-loop_samples}, at each optimization step during training, the model $\pi_\theta$ first generates a batch of closed-loop samples through the above process, and then updates its parameters $\theta$ based on these samples.
-Such closed-loop samples, while attempting to stay close to the ground truth, introduce the model's generated behaviors into the input $x^{\text{cl}}$.
-As a result, the input states observed during training more closely resemble those encountered by the model in closed-loop simulation.

-When the above closed-loop sample generation is applied to GPT-like discrete models, namely anchor-based mixture models without continuous regression, we can discover that: \begin{itemize}[leftmargin=1em] \item In GPT-like discrete models~\cite{philion2024trajeglish,wu2024smart}, agent motion tokenization based on rolling matching is equivalent to closed-loop sample generation for discrete mixture models~(\textbf{H1}). \end{itemize} Therefore, \textit{most GPT-like models with categorical distributions actually train on the closed-loop samples naturally introduced by tokenization}, as shown in Table~\ref{table:survey}.
+When the above closed-loop sample generation is applied to discrete NTP models, namely anchor-based mixture models without continuous regression, we can discover that \textit{in discrete NTP models~\cite{philion2024trajeglish,wu2024smart}, agent motion tokenization based on rolling matching is equivalent to closed-loop sample generation for mixture models}~(\textbf{H1}).
+Therefore, \textit{most discrete NTP models actually train on the closed-loop samples naturally introduced by tokenization}, as shown in Table~\ref{table:survey}.
 In contrast, for mixture models with continuous regression~\cite{wang2023multiverse,zhou2024behaviorgpt}, although some works mention closed-loop training, they mostly refer to using an RNN-based motion decoder, while the model is in fact trained on open-loop samples.
-Hence, the use of closed-loop samples is a commonly overlooked disparity between existing continuous and discrete mixture models, which could serve as a significant factor in explaining the performance gap.
+Hence, the use of closed-loop samples is a commonly overlooked disparity between existing regression-based mixture models and discrete NTP models, which could serve as a significant factor in explaining the performance gap.